 October 25, 1968: Duplexed with I-29 between Sioux City and Missouri Valley and from 16th Street to I-480 in Council Bluffs.
 Its old segment between Sioux City and Mondamin is now County Road K45, after portions were designated as unsigned IA 475, later IA 970 (Sioux City to Onawa), and IA 986 (Harrison County north of IA 301) until the 1980s.
 IA 127 and IA 183 replaced the old US 75 segment between Mondamin and Missouri Valley, and the old segment along 16th Street in Council Bluffs was designated as unsigned IA 973 until the city took control on September 15, 1971; that segment later became part of IA 192.

-1984: Re-routed along the former US 73 in Nebraska, eliminating most of the duplex with I-29 and removing the segments through Monona, Harrison, and Pottawattamie counties.
-AASHTO approved the relocation on May 23, 1984, and it was deleted from the state legal descriptions on December 5 of that year.
+December 6, 1984: Re-routed along the former US 73 in Nebraska, eliminating most of the duplex with I-29 and removing the segments through Monona, Harrison, and Pottawattamie counties.
+AASHTO approved the relocation on May 23, 1984.
 (After the Sioux City freeway bypass opened in November 2001, US 75 was taken off I-29 entirely.)

 For street alignments in Council Bluffs, see Jeff Morrison's Council Bluffs/Omaha Highway Chronology page.

 For street alignments in Sioux City, see Jeff Morrison's Sioux City Highway Chronology page.

 November 10, 1949: Expressway segment between Merrill and Hinton opens (this is Iowa's oldest four-lane divided highway that is currently in use)

 December 8, 1949: Expressway segment between Hinton and the Plymouth/Woodbury county line opens

 June 25, 1957: Expressway segment between Le Mars and Merrill opens